Encyclopaedia

 Coloration and Sexual Dimorphism: The Uaru possesses breathtaking ontogenetic color development (meaning it radically changes appearance as it grows). **Juveniles:** Exhibit insane cryptic camouflage, looking exactly like dead, rotting black leaves or heavily mottled with a honeycomb pattern to hide in the mud. **Adults:** The body matures into a matte, dusty dove-gray or pale mustard yellow.
 It is dominated by three iconic, pitch-black zones: a massive, wedge- or teardrop-shaped black patch covering the entire lower flank, a dark "collar" behind the gills, and a piercing, glowing gold/red eye. **Zero Dimorphism:** Males and females are completely identical physically.

-Tank Setup: Being massive, easily-spooked giants, they demand colossal aquariums: an absolute minimum of 400-500 liters (100-125 Gallons, 5+ feet long).
+Aquarium Setup: Being massive, easily-spooked giants, they demand colossal aquariums: an absolute minimum of 400-500 liters (100-125 Gallons, 5+ feet long).
 The aquascape must flawlessly replicate an Amazonian "Blackwater" environment.
 Use soft sand, and fill the tank with massive, arching bogwood pieces to create dark, impenetrable shadow zones.
 Lighting must be intensely dim, shielded by heavy floating plants (like Frogbit or Water Lettuce). **Plant Warning:** ANY rooted plant, even tough Anubias or Java Fern, will be ruthlessly shredded, uprooted, and eaten.
 They are unstoppable underwater lawnmowers.

-Feeding and Diet: A macro-omnivore with an incredibly strong (almost exclusive in the wild) inclination toward extreme vegetarianism.
+Diet and Feeding: A macro-omnivore with an incredibly strong (almost exclusive in the wild) inclination toward extreme vegetarianism.
 Their specialized teeth are built to macerate rotting wood and tough leaves.
 In the aquarium, they will annihilate any lettuce, zucchini, spinach, or aquatic plants you put in.
 They MUST be fed heavy rations of high-quality vegetable pellets (Spirulina, Kelp) or blanched vegetables.
 While they greedily accept bloodworms and insects in captivity, an overly meaty, high-protein diet will ultimately destroy their liver.

 Water Quality: Just as fragile and intolerant as wild Discus.
 The Uaru absolutely cannot tolerate any trace of organic pollution, nitrate spikes, or cold water.
 They demand brutal South American heat (28°C - 30°C / 82-86°F), which kills many pathogens and keeps their metabolism running.
 Water MUST be soft (very low GH) and highly acidic (pH 5.5 - 6.5).
 The heavy tannins released by Catappa leaves or alder cones in the water act as a vital natural medicine for their slime coat and immune system.

-Compatibility: The ultimate, perfect tankmate for large, slow-moving Amazonian fish that love sweltering heat.
+Compatibility and Cohabitation: The ultimate, perfect tankmate for large, slow-moving Amazonian fish that love sweltering heat.
 It shares the tank in perfect harmony with schools of Discus (though Uarus are much faster eaters, so ensure the Discus get food), Altum Angelfish, peaceful Geophagus, or massive schools of deep-bodied Tetras (like Lemon or Bleeding Heart Tetras).
 NEVER, under any circumstances, house them with violent Central American brawlers (Midas, Flowerhorns, Jack Dempseys) which will mercilessly slaughter these "gentle giants".

-Reproduction in Captivity: Exceedingly similar to Discus breeding, featuring a mind-blowing biological trait.
+Aquarium Breeding: Exceedingly similar to Discus breeding, featuring a mind-blowing biological trait.
 The bonded pair will obsessively clean a horizontal or slanted piece of smooth wood or slate.
 After laying hundreds of adhesive eggs, the magic happens when the larvae hatch.
 The parents will allow the massive cloud of fry to physically attach to their bodies, where the babies furiously graze and feed on a *hyper-nutritious skin mucus* secreted by the parents, exactly like Discus.
 They are fiercely protective parents, but highly prone to panic-eating the babies if startled by sudden lights.

 Risks and Diseases: 1.
 The Hexamita Demon ("Hole in the Head"): This lethal vulnerability, shared with Discus, flares up immediately if they are forced to live in hard, alkaline tap water or fed cheap, dirty flakes.
 It creates rotting, purulent craters on their face, accompanied by white stringy feces and agonizing death.
 2. Overexposure Terror: A tank with bright, blazing LED lights and a white, bare bottom with no wood will terrify them into a permanent state of shock, suppressing their immune system until they die in a corner.
 3. Beefheart blockage: Feeding them mammalian meat guarantees fatal intestinal blockage.